enasequence/ena-browser-documentation/browser/ena-record.rst

 sample including assembly or sequence records.
 This view shows any third party uses of the sequencing data registered with ENA.

-**Taxon**: Here you can see a summary of all ENA registered with that particular taxon.
+**Taxon**: Here you can see a summary of all ENA records registered with that particular taxon.
 This view also shows a summary of any records registered with descendant taxa.

 Tax Tree